-- c.
-Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - d.
-Offer a specialization in biblical interpretation and theology with a view toward social transformation. - e.
-Strengthen the student's biblical foundation and spiritual formation process. - f.
-Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - g.
-Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - h.
-Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - i.
-Prepare students to work collaboratively as part of a leadership structure. - j.
+- a.
+Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - b.
+Offer a specialization in biblical interpretation and theology with a view toward social transformation. - c.
+Strengthen the student's biblical foundation and spiritual formation process. - d.
+Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - e.
+Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - f.
+Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - g.
+Prepare students to work collaboratively as part of a leadership structure. - h.
 Develop a desire in students for lifelong learning.

-These learning outcomes should be incorporated into all courses:
+These program-level learning outcomes and specific course-level measurements should be incorporated into all courses: